Skip to content

 });

-• Replace white color in all flags with currentColor
+• Replace white in all flags with currentColor

 • Keep brand colors untouched